uvaai/ml1/30 week3/40 Chinese Room/content.md

 understanding you disagree with?

-2. Consider the Naive Bayes sentiment analysis program you built in the programming notebook this week as new example potentially capable of understanding.
+2. Consider the Naive Bayes sentiment analysis program you built in the programming notebook this week as a new example potentially capable of understanding.
 Would you argue this program has understanding of the sentiment of the tweets it processes?
 Why or why not?